 "...the chorus filled the small church with rich, vital sound", wrote James Oestreich in the ArtsBeat blog of The New York Times; read the full review of our Boston Early Music Festival Fringe concert on June 15, 2013 here.

 Walk for Music!
-Convivium will be participating in the 9th Annual Boston Walk for Music on Sunday, April 27.
-We welcome donations in any amount--many thanks for your support!
+Convivium participated in the 9th Annual Boston Walk for Music on Sunday, April 27.
+We continue to welcome donations in any amount, and you can donate easily at our online store--many thanks for your support!

 Spring 2014 Concert Dates: Found: Music in the Age of Exploration